cs160-berkeley/Group-5-Project/README.md

 # Group-5-Project
 Group 5 Project

-PensieveSkeleton is code for Prog3.
-The video is based on this code

-Pensieve_test is our work in progress code for the actual app.
-This is for the showcase but not for Prog3
+Pensieve_test is the code for our app Pensieve.
+This was used for the demo and the showcase.

+PensieveSkeleton was the code for Prog 3.
+This is not code for our final project.

+Graph Challenge - you can ignore this

 ## Server
 The Pensieve server is hosted on Heroku and runs on Ruby on Rails.
 The server is used for phone-to-phone communication between family members and patients, and is used for account sign up, authorization, and message transfers.